CodingItWrong/outsidein.dev/book/react/3-vertical-slice.md

 ## Reviewing the Backend

-For this tutorial, our backend web service has already been built.
+For this tutorial, we'll use a backend web service that has already been built.
 Let's take a look at it and see how we can load our restaurant data from it.
 It's accessible at <https://outside-in-dev-api.herokuapp.com>.
 Rather than using username-and-password based authentication as we might do for a real system, for simplicity you'll just set up an API key instead.
 This will allow you to access your own personal data on the server, so you can edit it without stepping on other users' data.

 Go to <https://outside-in-dev-api.herokuapp.com> in a browser.
 Click the "Create API Key" button.
 You'll be given a new API key that is a random sequence of letters and numbers.
 Copy it and save it someplace safe—you won't be able to get back to it again.